JamesCoding888/JavaOCP20221017/README.md

 - Description:

 		The Lottery class implements Callable<Set<Integer>> which means that it can be used as a task that returns a set of integers and may throw an exception.
-The Lottery class contains a method call() which is called when the Lottery object is executed as a task.<br>
+The Lottery class contains a method call() which is called when the Lottery object is executed as a task.

 > LotteryMain.java <br>
 - Description:

-		The program is an example of using a FutureTask with a Callable to generate a set of random numbers as "Lucky Balls" for a lottery game. <br>
+		The program is an example of using a FutureTask with a Callable to generate a set of random numbers as "Lucky Balls" for a lottery game.

 > FutureTaskDemo1.java <br>
 - Description:

-		The FutureTaskDemo1 class is an example of how to use FutureTask and Thread in Java. <br>
+		The FutureTaskDemo1 class is an example of how to use FutureTask and Thread in Java.

 > FutureTaskDemo2.java <br>
 - Description:

-		The FutureTaskDemo2 class is an example of how to use FutureTask and ExecutorService in Java. <br>
+		The FutureTaskDemo2 class is an example of how to use FutureTask and ExecutorService in Java.

 9. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/closeable">Introduction of Closeable</a><br>